shreyamaurya029/memory-game/README.md

 - Move counter to track the number of moves made by the player.
 - Winning message once all pairs are matched.

+## How to Play
+- Click on a card to reveal the image hidden on the other side.
+- Click on another card to find its matching pair.
+- Keep flipping cards until you find all the matching pairs.
+- The game ends when all pairs are successfully matched.

+## Website
+- You can play the Memory Game by visiting the following link: https://react-memory-game1234.netlify.app/

 ## Installation

 To run the Memory Game locally on your machine, follow these steps: